StevenWeir038/Kennel39/README.md

 ### Fixed footer
 Links are always available at the bottom of the page for all viewscreen sizes.

+It has been intentionally omitted from the landing page for styling purposes.

 To assist user, link elements change style when hovering.

 ![fixed-footer](docs/readme/features/03-features-fixed-footer.png "fixed-footer")